 Your work will be evaluated as follows:

 Informal writing assignments (Exercises) - 10%

+Quizzes - 10%

 Paper #1 (Explication of poem) - 10%

 Paper #2 (Analysis of short story) - 15%

-Paper #3 (Intertextual comparison) - 15%
+Paper #3 (Textual comparison) - 15%

 Paper #4 (Literary research paper) - 20%

-Facilitated discussion - 10%

-Participation - 20%
+Participation/Group work - 20%

 Informal writing assignments (Exercises): These include any assignments that I assign in class or for out-of-class work.
-Such assignments are designed to enhance your understanding of the material, and also your performance on the papers.
-Think of them as exercises, getting you ready for more challenging tasks.
+Such assignments are designed to enhance your understanding of the material, and also your performance on the papers and quizzes.
+Think of them as exercises, getting you ready for the more challenging tasks.
 Most of these exercises are listed on the assignment schedule.
 I will provide more details in class.